Lombiq/NPM-Targets/Readme.md

 ```

-## Contributing
+## Contribution and support

-Bug reports, feature requests, comments and code contributions are warmly welcome, **please do so via GitHub**.
+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

-This project is developed by [Lombiq Technologies Ltd](https://lombiq.com/).
+This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.